mongodb/chatbot/docs/docs/index.md

 behavior to meet your needs.

 The framework is flexible and customizable.
 It supports multiple AI models and complex prompting strategies.
-It also includes tools for programmatic testing and evaluation of your chatbot's output.
+It also includes tools for programmatic evaluation of your chatbot's AI components.

 ## How It Works